HarshaGit12/Currency-Converter-using-python/README.md

-# GUI - Currency Converter using python
+# GUI - Currency Converter using Python
 ## Contains Python program to convert the currency of one country to that of another country.
 ## Modules used:
 ## 1. tkinter: It facilities  Graphical User interfaces (GUIs).